 Hosted payment gateway

-As an out-of-the-box solution, the hosted payment gateway eliminates the need for integrating and maintaining a payment gateway within the merchant’s site.
-It also handles PCI-DSS compliance for the merchant.
+As an out-of-the-box solution, the hosted payment gateway eliminates the need to integrate and maintain a payment gateway within the merchant’s site.
+It also handles merchant PCI-DSS compliance.

 Native or non-hosted payment gateway